Eugenia-Z/DistributedSys/Week2/Lecture2.md

 - Barrier Action:
   Can execute a barrier action. vs. No action; only threads proceed.
 - Use Case:
-  Thread coordination in phases. vs. One-time events or dependencies.
+  Thread coordination in phases/at a specific point. vs. One-time events or dependencies.

 # Java Guards